ESSAM: A Novel Competitive Evolution Strategies Approach to Reinforcement Learning for Memory Efficient LLMs Fine-Tuning: Introduction

 \begin{itemize} \item We propose a new zero-order full parameter fine-tuning framework ESSAM, which introduces neighborhood probing and a two stage evaluation update in parameter space, and guides optimization toward flatter and more robust solutions. \emph{ESSAM achieves RL training performance while maintaining inference-level GPU memory usage.} \item We extend the zero-order fine-tuning framework to the mainstream mathematical reasoning task GSM8K for the first time.
 We also adopt a more standard data usage and training procedure, including a standard split of training and evaluation sets, shuffling the training data, and performing multi step updates with small mini batches.
 This reduces randomness from small sample training and improves training stability and reproducibility. \item We conduct experiments on GSM8K, and the results show that ESSAM achieves an average accuracy of 78.27\% across all models, significantly outperforming standard ES with 75.97\%.
 Comparing to PPO's 77.72\% and GRPO's 78.34\%, ESSAM performs similarly and even surpasses them on some models.
-Further analysis indicates that ESSAM exhibits better training trends than standard ES and achieves higher test accuracy, demonstrating stronger generalization ability. \item We evaluate the GPU memory requirements and find that ESSAM maintains the same GPU memory usage as ES.
-On average, ESSAM reduces GPU memory usage by $18\times$ compared to PPO and by $10\times$ compared to GRPO, achieving an extremely low, inference-level GPU memory usage and greatly reducing the demand for computational resources. \end{itemize}
+Further generalization experiments show that the models fine-tuned with ESSAM achieve the best average performance on 5 out of 6 benchmarks, demonstrating stronger generalization ability. \item We evaluate the GPU memory requirements and find that ESSAM maintains the same GPU memory usage as ES.
+On average, ESSAM reduces GPU memory usage by $18\times$ compared to PPO and by $10\times$ compared to GRPO, achieving an extremely low, inference-level GPU memory usage and greatly reducing the demand for computational resources. \item We further propose an accelerated variant of ESSAM.
+In the first-stage reverse update, this accelerated algorithm adopts a SAM mechanism based on Frobenius norm normalization and uses a smaller SAM population.
+While maintaining the same GPU memory usage as ESSAM, it achieves nearly a twofold speedup and still attains an average accuracy of 78.02\% across all models, outperforming PPO overall. \end{itemize}